Ministry-of-CBT/Project-CBT/README.md

 ALSO yeah there's the Project-CBT discussion in github, so all other topics go there.

+ALSO AGAIN CAN SOMEONE ADD MOD COMPATIBILITY BETWEEN TOUHOU LITTLE MAID, GREGTECH AND HBM FOR !.12.2?

 # Project CBT aka: Cock and Ball Touhouture: NuclearGreg Horizons

 ## Banner